huaweicloud-latam/knowledge-base/docs/management-and-governance/iic/user-federation-keycloak-saml.md

 ## **External Identity Provider**

-Acesse o serviço IIC no console da Huawei Cloud e navegue até a seção “Settings”.
-Clique em “Change to external identity provider” para criar uma configuração de federação de identidade.
+Access the IIC service in the Huawei Cloud console and navigate to the “Settings” section.
+Click “Change to external identity provider” to create an identity federation configuration.

 ![](/huaweicloud-knowledge-base/assets/images/IIC-Keycloak-SAML/media/image6.png)

 ![](/huaweicloud-knowledge-base/assets/images/IIC-Keycloak-SAML/media/image7.png)

-Clique em “Download Metadata File” para baixar o arquivo de configurações XML do protocolo a ser utilizado (SAML 2.0) do Service Provider.
+Click “Download Metadata File” to download the XML configuration file of the protocol to be used (SAML 2.0) of the Service Provider.

 ![](/huaweicloud-knowledge-base/assets/images/IIC-Keycloak-SAML/media/image8.png)

-Clique em “Select File” na subseção “Identity Provider Details” e selecione o arquivo XML baixado no item 2.0 deste documento.
+Click “Select File” in the “Identity Provider Details” subsection and select the XML file downloaded in item 2.0 of this document.

 ![](/huaweicloud-knowledge-base/assets/images/IIC-Keycloak-SAML/media/image9.png)

-Feito isso, basta clicar em “Next” seguido por “OK” para finalizar a configuração.
+Once done, just click “Next” followed by “OK” to finish the configuration.

 ![](/huaweicloud-knowledge-base/assets/images/IIC-Keycloak-SAML/media/image10.png)

 ![](/huaweicloud-knowledge-base/assets/images/IIC-Keycloak-SAML/media/image11.png)

-**Nota:** As próximas três subseções (3.2, 3.3 e 3.4) são relativas a configurações de usuários, grupos, permission sets e contas do Organizations.
-Caso essas configurações já estejam feitas, ignore as subseções supracitadas.
+**Note:** The next three subsections (3.2, 3.3 and 3.4) are related to user, group, permission set and Organization account configurations.
+If these configurations have already been configured, ignore the aforementioned subsections.

 ## **Users and Groups**

-Para realizar a federação de identidade utilizando um Identity Provider, faz-se necessário que usuários e grupos de usuários sejam criados no Service Provider.
-Para isso, selecione a seção de “Groups” e clique em “Create Group” para criar um grupo de usuários.
+To perform identity federation using an Identity Provider, users and user groups must be created in the Service Provider.
+To do this, select the “Groups” section and click “Create Group” to create a user group.

 ![](/huaweicloud-knowledge-base/assets/images/IIC-Keycloak-SAML/media/image12.png)

-Dê um nome ao grupo e selecione “OK” para finalizar a criação do grupo de usuários.
+Give the group a name and select “OK” to finish creating the user group.

 ![](/huaweicloud-knowledge-base/assets/images/IIC-Keycloak-SAML/media/image13.png)

-Para criar os usuários, acesse a seção “Users” e clique em “Create User”.
+To create users, access the “Users” section and click “Create User”.

 ![](/huaweicloud-knowledge-base/assets/images/IIC-Keycloak-SAML/media/image14.png)

-Preencha as informações pertinentes ao usuário, como username e e-mail, e clique em “Next” para avançar.
+Fill in the relevant user information, such as username and email, and click “Next” to proceed.

 ![](/huaweicloud-knowledge-base/assets/images/IIC-Keycloak-SAML/media/image15.png)

-Selecione um grupo de usuários no qual o usuário pertencerá e clique em “Next” seguido por “OK” para finalizar a criação do usuário.
+Select a user group to which the user will belong and click “Next” followed by “OK” to finish creating the user.

 ![](/huaweicloud-knowledge-base/assets/images/IIC-Keycloak-SAML/media/image16.png)